 The more people get involved in the process, gets the more disagreements.
 Involving too many stakeholders can lead to conflicts.
-A better way to gain group approval is to request input from people when creating a job description, then delegate it to the decision-making authority.
+A better way to gain group approval is to request input from people when creating a job description, and then delegate it to the decision-making authority.
 This must be a small group with expertise in the field.

 Don’t use the go-to common questions and try to make each interview comprehensive and meaningful.
 They are ineffective and can decipher the wrong impressions too.
 Rather ask relevant and creative questions.

 The decision must go beyond gut feelings and hunches.
 You must seek the candidate’s skills, experience, confidence, and other soft skills.
 Maintain a structure to check all candidates and drop unconscious bias.
 Before the interview process begins, prepare a list of questions and subsequent scorecards for each hiring manager.
 Limit yourself to similar questions and employ a consistent rating system, so you can compare and come to a conclusion.